Chasel-Tsui/mmdet-rfla/README.md

 --- |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:

 ## Visualization
 The images are from the AI-TOD, VisDrone2019 and DOTA-v2 datasets.
-Note that the green box denotes the True Positive, the red box denotes the False Negative and the blue box denotes the False Positive predictions.
+Note that the <font color=green>green box</font> denotes the True Positive, the <font color=red>red box</font> denotes the False Negative and the <font color=blue>blue box</font> denotes the False Positive predictions.
 ![demo image](figures/result.gif)

 ## Citation